pcantalupo/annotater/README.md

 Options such as `-num_threads` and `-evalue` will be applied to each Search in the configuration file.
 The results are found in the file `./annotater/ann.wTax.BE.report.txt` (field descriptions are below).

 ### Taxonomy module
 In the `e7.fa` example above, notice that columns 9 to 12 are `NULL` in the `report.txt` file.
 This is because we didn't tell Annotater to run the Taxonomy module.
 If you want taxonomy information about each subject such as type (i.e. bacteria, virus, etc...), virus family, species, genome type (i.e. ssRNA+, etc...), rerun the Annotater command line but this time add the parameter `-tax`.
-However, if you don't have a local NCBI Taxonomy database properly installed (see below), add the option '-remotetax' as well (this query NCBI for taxonomy info).
+However, if you don't have a local NCBI Taxonomy database properly installed (see below), add the option `-remotetax` as well (this query NCBI for taxonomy info).
 Since Annotater kept track of what searches were completed, it will skip running BLASTN again on the sequence and start immediately on determining the taxonomy information.

 `Reann.pl -file e7.fa -config config.txt -num_threads 4 -evalue 1e-50 -tax`